Advertiser Disclosure

 This is about as good as it gets, especially when it comes to transferable rewards points.

-How Does Chase Pay Yourself Back Compare To Other Cards?
+How Does Chase Pay Yourself Back Compare to Other Cards?

 Usually, the best cash-back credit cards earn around 2% cash-back at best.
 Some cash-back credit cards earn up to 5% cash-back, but they typically come with restrictions, such as maximum-spending thresholds.

 For example, the Citi Double Cash® Card offers 2% cash-back (1% when you buy and 1% when you pay your bill, earned as ThankYou Points) with no limits.
-However, the value of those points is typically around 1 cent per point, which is a ~33% reduction compared to the value you could get from Chase Pay Yourself Back.
+However, the value of those points is typically around 1 cent per point, which is about a 33% reduction compared to the value you could get from Chase Pay Yourself Back.

 You can also leverage Bank of America Preferred Rewards to earn up to 3.5% cash-back on your spending, but this comes with a requirement to have at least $100,000 in assets with Bank of America.